arunperala/Newfashions/README.md

 # Newfashions Web Store

-Welcome to Sherwani Web Store, your go-to destination for elegant and stylish sherwanis!
+Welcome to Newfashions.in, your go-to destination for elegant and stylish sherwanis!
 ## Demo
 Click here for  [Live Demo](https://arunperala.github.io/Newfashions/)